arvkevi/openhumansimputer/README.md

 ### App configuration

-In your browser, head over to http://.dashboard.heroku.com/apps and log in to see the app your just created.
+In your browser, head over to `http://dashboard.heroku.com/apps` and log in to see the app you just created.

-Go to the `resources` tab, and add:
+Go to the `resources` tab, and add the following Add-ons:

 1. `CloudAMQP` - a message queuing service
 2. `Heroku Postgres`